-Nowadays, a hotel is not designed linearly or solely on the basis of aesthetic and functionality; on the contrary, proper design takes into consideration all aspects of the visitor’s stay, both tangible and emotional.
+Nowadays, a hotel is not designed linearly or solely on the basis of aesthetics and functionality; on the contrary, proper design takes into consideration all aspects of the visitor’s stay, both tangible and emotional.
 And, of course, it ends with one key goal: to create unique experiences for the traveler.
 In this article, we are given the opportunity to discuss all the elements an architect should consider when designing a new property in order to achieve a unique and holistic result.

 STEP 1: The importance of storytelling through a dynamic Hotel Concept

-The new philosophy on how hotels are made has also changed the way the architectural design is approached.
-The architect now studies, designs and decodes the storytelling of the hotel through the design process.
+The new philosophy on how hotels are made has also changed the way architectural design is approached.
+The architect now studies, designs, and decodes the storytelling of the hotel through the design process.
 While designing, he answers the question: ‘what story do you want your hotel to tell?’
 Consequently, the storytelling of a property is defined by the hotel concept, which becomes the cornerstone of the building – literally and metaphorically.
 The hotel concept shapes the identity of the hotel and analyzes in detail the semantics surrounding the guest experience.
 The volumes, the forms, the functionality, the materials, and their combination, give flesh and bones to the story of the hotel.

-- The hotel’s Design Concept that includes everything from the common and private areas’ images to the textures.
+- The hotel’s Design Concept includes everything from the common and private areas’ images to the textures.